thoughtbot/Argo/Documentation/Compilation-Errors.md

 Since the implementation of `decode` on a model consists of fully currying a method and composing it with many small pieces, each of which may be composed of many other pieces, it is not surprising that Swift sometimes has difficulty compiling the expression in a reasonable amount of time.
-This manifests itself with the following error:
+This can manifest itself with unusually long compilation times, or with the following error:

 > Expression was too complex to be solved in reasonable time; consider
 > breaking up the expression into distinct sub-expressions.